Special K Bars are the ultimate no-bake dessert! You can make them in 15 minutes, and fans of peanut butter and chocolate will LOVE them!

 You’ll need 7 ingredients for these bars:

-– Sugar and corn syrup make them sweet.
+- Sugar and corn syrup combine to make them sweet and chewy.

-– Special K cereal adds crunch!
-You can substitute corn flakes, if you’d like.
+- Special K cereal adds crunch!
+You can substitute corn flakes or Rice Krispies, if you’d like.

 - Vanilla extract enhances the chocolate and peanut butter flavors.

-Next, pour the Special K in to a large bowl (use the largest bowl in your kitchen!) and pour the peanut butter mixture on top.
+Next, pour the Special K into a large heat safe bowl (use the largest bowl in your kitchen!) and pour the peanut butter mixture on top.
 Stir it gently to avoid crushing the cereal.

-Quickly transfer the mixture to the parchment-lined pan.
+Quickly transfer the cereal mixture to the parchment-lined pan.
 Be careful—the mixture will be hot.
 Spread the mixture into an even layer.
-I spray a sandwich-sized zip-top bag with cooking spray, and place my hand inside to press the mixture down evenly.

 Place the chocolate chips and butterscotch chips in a microwave-safe bowl, and microwave in 30 second intervals.
 Stir the chips each time to ensure even heat distribution.
 You will notice that the chips will melt as you stir them.

-Note: do not microwave the chips longer than necessary.
-You want to microwave them just enough to melt them, but no longer.
+Important Tip: do not microwave the chips longer than necessary—just enough to melt them after stirring.
 Heating the chips too much can damage the chocolate and you’ll get an white film on top of the bars when they cool.
-The film is perfectly safe to eat, but just not as attractive.
+The film is perfectly fine to eat, but not as attractive.

 Pour the chocolate mixture over the peanut butter mixture, and spread it evenly using an offset spatula.

-Replace them with more chocolate chips.
-I personally love the flavor that the butterscotch chips add, but the bars are still delicious with just chocolate chips instead of both types of chips.
+If you don’t have butterscotch chips, replace them with more chocolate chips (or peanut butter chips!).
+I personally love the flavor that the butterscotch chips add, but the bars are still delicious with just chocolate chips.

 Place the pan into the refrigerator for 30 minutes, then cut the bars into squares.